tpoisot/DataSharingPaper/DataSharing-MS.md

 ## Database linkage

 An important obstacle is that maintaining a global database requires funding on a scale which is orders of magnitude higher (in terms of amount and duration) than what most grants will cover.
 The solution, building on an increased use of strict data specification, is to link several local databases (*e.g.* each research group can keep and take care of its own local database) through APIs (Fig. 1).
-In short, an API is an application stored on a server, which will offer several *methods*, each returning a *reply*.
+In short, an API is an interface to application stored on a server, which will offer several *methods*, each returning a *reply*.
 For example, a *method* can be "retrieve all datasets containing species A", and the *reply* will be a list of datasets identifiers.
 If a particular data format is applied to more than one database, it becomes possible to query them at once.
 Under this perspective, the origin of the data does not matter, because the API will return them in a standardized fashion.
+When coupled with a data specification, this allows for seamless integration of different data sources.
 Each group implementing such a database can, in this situation, share the information related to data access.
 Instead of putting the raw data on a data sharing platform (some of which are reviewed below), the authors will give informations about the study, and informations about where the data are stored, and how to access them.
+Ideally, a good data exchange service will be agnostic to the location of the data.
+As soon as a specification is fixed, and used consistently, users can query both sharing platforms and home-grown database, as long as they know where the resource is located.

 ## Legal issues - waivers, licenses and copyright law

-Perhaps the point with which scientists will have less familiarity with is the licensing or waivers under which data should be made available.
+Perhaps the point with which scientists will have less familiarity is the licensing or waivers under which data should be made available.
 Broadly speaking, a license is a text legally defining how content can be used, modified, and distributed.
 Fortunately, easy to understand, non-restrictive